NeLy-EPFL/DeepFly3D/README.md

          --skip-pose-estimation  \  # will not run 2d pose estimation, instead will do calibration, triangulation and will save results
          --video-2d              \  # will make 2d video for each folder
          --video-3d              \  # will make 3d video for each folder
+         --output-fps 15.0       \  # set output video FPS to 15 (instead of using the input video FPS)
 ```

 To test df3d-cli, you run it on a folder for only 100 images, make videos, and print agressivelly for debugging: